How to keep an erection without medication

 • Your diet, how much you exercise, and even how much alcohol you drink can all affect your ability to get an erection when you want one.

-Read on to learn what steps you can take to get harder and longer-lasting erections naturally—and what to do if all else fails.
+Read on to learn what steps you can take to get harder and longer-lasting erections naturally — and what to do if all else fails.

-How to get an erection without medication
+How to keep an erection without medication

 When it comes to getting harder and longer-lasting erections, long-term lifestyle changes are a great choice.
 Exercise and diet, among other ways to get an erection sans meds, may be easier next steps than you think.
 (And, at the end of the day, there’s no shame in getting a little help from medications, too.)